simpleig/Geo-PIFu/README.md

   - [x] DeepHuman and LSUN datasets setup
   - [x] Clothed human mesh rendering and voxelization
 - Training and pre-trained models
-  - [x] Mesh query points offline sampling for fast and controled training
+  - [x] Mesh query points offline sampling for fast and controlled training
   - [x] Train `PIFu` on the DeepHuman training dataset
   - [x] Train `Geo-PIFu` on the DeepHuman training dataset
 - Test